mohitjain/mohitjain/_posts/2012-10-20-know-on-which-git-branch-you-are-right-from-your-terminal-basically-git-branch-prompt.md

 keywords: git, terminal, tips and tricks
 categories: Git tips-and-tricks
 ---

-If you are using Git or Gitflow probably you keep switching between various branches.
-If you want to see what branch you are on, right from your terminal instead to typing command i.e. git branch.
+If you are using Git or Gitflow probably, you keep switching between various branches.
+If you want to see what branch you are on, right from your terminal instead of to typing command i.e. git branch.

 ##Run these commands:
 {% highlight ruby %}